 Such damage auras are also available to the players, so they can invoke this trope on lesser foes.
 Still, the archvillain versions are seriously amped up in the amount of damage they deal.

 The Cave Troll enemy Took a Level in Badass in late 2000s Castlevania games and now has an electric attack that spreads an azure ring around him.
 If you get caught inside it, the ring will stun you at every hit which takes away in the worst cases 90-100 lifepoints every nanosecond.
 The only way to survive is to heal yourself while still being hit, otherwise you can only hand over your ass to the monster.
+This was quite a shock to everybody playing Castlevania: Portrait of Ruin who was coming off 'Castlevania: Dawn of Sorrow''.
+If you say you didn't die on this thing at least once, you are a Goddamned LIAR.

 The wall-based Guardian necromorph in Dead Space is one of these.
 Getting within a certain radius of it while it's still alive (well, alive-ish) will instantly decapitate your character.